julweber/denouncer/README.md

 ## Usage

 The example below shows a basic usage pattern for denouncer notifications.
-Catch exceptions, then use denouncer's notify function and the re-raise the error again.
+Catch exceptions, then use denouncer's notify function and then re-raise the error again.

     begin
       1/0
     rescue => err
       Denouncer.notify err, { test: "my metadata 1", test2: "my metadata 2" }
       raise err
+    end

+or

+    begin
+      1/0
+    rescue => err
+      Denouncer.notify! err, { test: "my metadata 1", test2: "my metadata 2" }
     end

 The metadata is optional and defaults to nil.